HwWobbe/WipHww/README.md

   - this TopGoals should cap a TimePeriod series

 ## 2024 Q2N = quickLinks & N(otes)
-- MikeS( RocD RocT CaDfQss )
 - access via a Bot on CellH would be ideal.
 KeepH is a secondary choice.
 - setup a new localGit environment
   - ...